With New Features, Uber Makes A Strong Point About Safety

-Beginning this summer, texting your roommate to let her know you're headed home in an Uber will be much easier.
-So will calling 911 if you get in an accident.
+Beginning this summer, texting your flatmate to let her know you're headed home in an Uber will be much easier.
+So will calling 999 if you get in an accident.
 Both of these updates fall under a broad banner of new safety features Uber announced today.

 This is the company's second major announcement this week: Yesterday, Uber unveiled an expansion of its bikeshare program, a new way to rent cars, and a partnership to pay for public transit from the app.
 Together, these updates signify the largest changes Uber has made since new CEO Dara Khosrowshahi took the reins in August 2017.